 Manifold x64 serial numbers will enable Manifold installations to run in either 64-bit or 32-bit systems.
 However, if you use a Manifold 64-bit serial number to activate a 32-bit Manifold installation it will run in 32-bits only.

-Recommended Hardware Configurations
+Advice on Hardware Configurations

 Some suggestions when assembling a system: